keyvanfatehi/curex/README.md

 curex
 ---

-a simple http service monitoring program to help you cure your extremely annoying downtime issues -- be sure to have error reporting and logging, otherwise you'll be pretty bummed when the service is down, curex lets you know, and you have no idea what to do ;)
+a simple http service monitoring daemon

+### install:

+`npm install -g curex`

 ### usage:

-0. `npm install curex -g`
-0. create a config.js file anywhere -- see example below
+0. create a config script somewhere, like the example below
-0. run `curex path/to/config.js` to monitor your services
+0. run `curex -c path/to/config_script.js`

-you can change your config.js anytime, it will be re-evaluated
+you can change your config script anytime, it will be re-evaluated

 ### example config